ZackAkil/Java-Script-signal-wand-optimisation/README.md

 ## Resultant performance
 The chart below shows the performance for different values of when to use the wand when the signal is red.

-The blue line is the performance when Calvin ignors when he has spare wand uses and will only ever use a wand if the time to wait is greater than the threshold value.
+The blue line is the performance when Calvin ignore when he has spare wand uses and will only ever use a wand if the time to wait is greater than the threshold value.

-The green line is teh performance when Calvin uses wand if he has enough to use on all of the remaining signals.
+The green line is the performance when Calvin uses wand if he has enough to use on all of the remaining signals.

+The estimated time Calvin takes when crossing 2 signals using 1 wand is ≈ **8.9 seconds**.
 ![Optimisation chart][chart]

 [chart]: https://github.com/ZackAkil/Java-Script-signal-wand-optimisation/blob/master/optimisation.chart.png "Optimisation chart"